Get the pros and cons of ground-source vs. air-to-air heat pumps in this guide.

 The biggest drawback of geothermal systems, though, is probably their price tag.

-Get an air source heat pump at $0 upfront cost—eligible rebates included—and pay for the upgrade over time based on your energy savings rate.
+Get an air source heat pump expertly installed—eligible rebates included—with the Sealed energy-savings guarantee.
+Flexible payment plans available.
 Find out today if you qualify.

 And this number doesn’t account for permitting fees (if required), electric panel upgrades, monitoring of the equipment, or financing costs.